top of page

 • Pontifical Gregorian University, University of California in Rome; American University in Rome.
 Lay Centre at Foyer Unitas.

-• Hiroshima University, Japan: Faculty publishing conference keynote.
+• Hiroshima University, Japan: Conference keynote.

 • Tohoku University, Japan.
 Seminar, Sendai.